I have taught second through fifth grade. I have a love of children's literature in which I treasure sharing with my students.

 Choosing a Great Individual

-During the month of February, I try to share with my students the many ways that African Americans have made significant contributions to our society.
+During February, I try to share with my students the many ways that African Americans have made significant contributions to our society.
 I am always amazed that they have a limited knowledge of anyone still living that has made an impact on the world.
-Of course, they have lots of knowledge about people like Dr. Martin Luther King Jr., Harriet Tubman, Sojourner Truth, and Rosa Parks.
-Now I'm not saying that these remarkable individuals did not help to shape America to what it is today, but there are people that are still making a difference today.
+Of course, they have some basic knowledge about people like Dr. Martin Luther King Jr., Harriet Tubman, Sojourner Truth, and Rosa Parks.
+Now, I'm not trying to discredit how these remarkable individuals helped to shape America into what it is today, but there are other people that are still making a difference today.
 Living, breathing people who are changing the way we do things today and in the future.

 Sample Finished Projects by Students